-569 [Jacob 1565] is a posthumous re-edition of a book generally supposed to have been first published in 1560 (Jacob died in 1564) - thus [Smith 1908: 295].
-Neither Smith nor anybody else I know of appears to have seen that edition, which however can hardly be the first - [Jacob 1557: 110^v] states that the further elaboration of Gemma's idea was presented im andern theyl meiner Arithmetick, "in the second part of my arithmetic", which must precede 1557 and seems to be a first version of the new und wolgegründt Rechenbuch.
+589 [Jacob 1565] is a posthumous re-edition of a book generally supposed to have been first published in 1560 (Jacob had died in 1564) - thus [Smith 1908: 295].
+Neither Smith nor anybody else I know of appears to have seen that edition, which however can hardly be the first - [Jacob 1557: 110^v] states that the further elaboration of Gemma's idea was presented im andern theyl meiner Arithmetick, "in the second part of my arithmetic", which must precede 1557 and can hardly be anything but a first version of the new und wolgegründt Rechenbuch.